Tenshin000/Healthhub/README.md

 # HealthHub
 HealthHub is a university project developed for the LSMD (Large Scale and Multi-structured Databases) course.
 The application is designed to manage healthcare-related data, providing features for doctors and patients, such as profile management, appointment scheduling, and interaction with favorite doctors.
 The project leverages a multi-database architecture, combining MongoDB and Neo4j to handle structured and semi-structured data efficiently.
+For more information you can read the documentation (*HealthHubDocumentation.pdf*).

 \[*This is a copy of the original project that is in: "https://github.com/paolpal/healthhub/tree/master".
 This project had a final score of 26.*